-With summer temperatures soaring and seasonal business heating up, keeping your cool may be a challenge some days.
+With summer temperatures on the rise and seasonal business heating up, keeping your cool may be a challenge some days.
 Success in leadership isn’t just about doing things right.
 It’s also about avoiding mistakes leaders make that, over time, can take a toll on your business.
 Check out these common mistakes leaders make, and learn how to avoid them.

 Mistake #1: Not Sharing Your Big Picture Goals